How To Identify Most Common Retail Store Types

 What to Look for:

-• Grocery carts, large parking lots, multiple aisles of food.
+• Grocery carts, large parking lots, and multiple aisles of food.

-• Presence of fresh produce sections, refrigerated goods, and household essentials.
+• Fresh produce sections, refrigerated goods, and household essentials.

 • Common signage from well-known chains.